 It is not uncommon for a policyholder to purchase liability coverage for any auto and to purchase physical damage coverage only for some specifically described autos.

-Liability insurance of any kind, is the most important type to secure because liability risk pose the greatest threat to to a business’s financial well being.
+Liability coverage of any kind, is the most important type to secure because liability risk pose the greatest threat to to a business’s financial well being.

 Non Owned Autos